Healthy Homes Assessment Houghton Bay

 Home Assessments Houghton Bay for Rental Properties

-There are a myriad of concerns you should look for in an house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
+There are numerous concerns to be able to examine during the home review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
 A few examples are:

 • Is there adequate drainage and draught stopping?

-The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of an tenant services ruling can be extremely costly for property managers and landlords.
-For specialist guidance, contact us today to book your rental property house assessment.
+The repercussions of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a tenant services ruling can be extremely costly for property managers and landlords.
+For expert guidance, contact us today to schedule your rental properties home assessment.

 home assessments for rental properties